 - Senior dogs.
 As we previously explained senior dogs physiologically manage increased heat and changes in temperatures differently than younger dogs.

 - Flat faced dogs.
-Dogs like French Bulldogs, Pugs, and other flat faced dog breeds have difficulty getting air intake into their systems in order to cool them.
-They are particularly susceptible to overheating.
+Dogs like French Bulldogs, Pugs, and other flat faced dog breeds have difficulty getting air intake into their systems in order to cool themselves off.
+These flat faced breeds are particularly susceptible to overheating.

 - Humidity.
 Dr. Barry Kellogg, VMD, of the Humane Society Veterinary Medical Association told the Humane Society “Animals pant to evaporate moisture from their lungs, which takes heat away from their body.
 If the humidity is too high, they are unable to cool themselves and their temperature will skyrocket to dangerous levels—very quickly.”
 We often think of heat as solely the temperature but higher humidity needs to be watched as well.

 How to tell if your dog is heat stressed or signs of heat stroke

 Heat stroke can come on quickly.
 There are several signs of heat stroke that become apparent that you can watch for, but like heat stroke in people by the time there are the signs it is too late.

 Prevention is important when considering heat exposure for dogs and people.
 However, here are the main signs, identifying heat stroke in dogs is sometimes more difficult than people as a large indicator of heatstroke in people is confusion which can be identified through a discussion with the affected person.